SpartanJ/eepp/docs/articles/cssspecification.md

 # CSS Specification

-## WIP

 This document is a work in progress.
-You'll find that many features are currently not documented.
+You may not find some vital information.

 ## Introduction